 Membership Fees.
 Partner agrees to pay DigniFi for the fees incurred under the Program for each location participating in the Program in accordance with the fee schedule agreed to in the Partner Agreement.

 Partner agrees to allow the withholding of any transaction or other fees owed to DigniFi from each funding.
-Partner agrees to pay any additional applicable fees within 10 days of receiving an email statement to the authorized “accounting” recipient as designated by Partner, for example, set-up fee.
+Partner agrees to pay any additional applicable fees within ten (10) days of receiving an email statement to the authorized “accounting” recipient as designated by Partner, for example, set-up fee.
 Partner agrees to proactively notify DigniFi of any changes to who is designated authorized “accounting” recipient to ensure timely receipt of statements and payment of balance due.
 Partner agrees to pay any balance due by either permitting DigniFi to withdraw from Partner’s provided bank account on the due date of the statement (10th day of calendar month following billing month) or by check received on or before due date of statement.
 There will be a $50 processing fee assessed each month for non-ACH transactions processed by DigniFi.

 DigniFi Billing Practices.
 In order to ensure good-faith customer satisfaction, lawful transactions, and timely funds, in the event Partner causes any undue delay, does not provide DigniFi with banking information, or does not timely pay the Membership or Implementation Fee, DigniFi may suspend all services and/or assess a fee equal to the lesser of 1.5% of the outstanding balance or the rate permitted under applicable law.
 If Partner’s payment is returned for any reason, DigniFi may charge an amount equal to the lesser of $30 or the amount allowed by applicable law for returned checks.